-Gregory Orekhov, russian sculptor and architect, was born in the USSR in 1976 and was lucky to be surrounded by artwork ever since his first birthday.
+Gregory Orekhov, russian sculptor, was born in the USSR and was lucky to be surrounded by artwork ever since his first birthday.
 His father, Yuri Orekhov, was a well-known Russian sculptor.
 Awarded with a title of the «National artist of the Russian Federation», member of the academy Yuri Orekhov, devoted his entire life to art.
 He was Gregory’s first teacher who gave him the basics of the profession.
 From his early age Gregory often helped his father with his work and in the process learned the academic style in sculpture.
 As a student of the Studio by Russian Academy of Arts (RAA), where Yuri Orekhov was also teaching, Gregory Orekhov discovered the full cycle of sculpture creation: from soft to solid materials, such as bronze, stone, and concrete, which enabled him to work in different techniques.

 The year 2000 was the last year when Gregory worked alongside his father.
 The monument of Alexander Pushkin by Yuri and Gregory Orekhov got a State Award.
 In addition to his creative work Gregory Orekhov contributed to the promotion of arts and culture in Russia.
 Since 2001, after death of his father, Gregory served as the director of the «Sculptor» foundation aimed at supporting more then 50 Russian artists and architects and enabling them to create their masterpieces for a wide international audience.

 In 2003 Gregory Orekhov established a museum space entitled «The creative heritage of academician Yuri Orekhov» which served as a venue for art events, dialogues, meetings and conferences on a wide range of issues in the field of monumental art.
 Central to these activities is the Museum’s unique collection of sculptures by the acclaimed master — Yuri Orekhov.